Breword/tmux/Contributing.md

 - In emacs cursor movement cancels incremental search, tmux should work the same way.

+- ([#2205](https://github.com/tmux/tmux/issues/2205))In copy mode, should add
+  incremental search with regex (new commands).

 ### Medium things

+- In copy mode - should the bottom be the last used line?
+It can be annoying to have to move the cursor through a load of empty space.
+It might be better to draw a line at the bottom (already have code for this) and prevent the cursor moving below it.

 - Completion at the command prompt could be more clever: it could recognise commands and have some way to describe their arguments so for example only